pslusarz/jmonkey-nifty-select-example/readme.md

 ![Archeology3d screenshot](/docs/jmonkey-nifty-select.png "Project screenshot")

-Note: When initially trying to build, you may get exception: java.lang.ClassNotFoundException: org.jglfont.spi.BitmapFontRenderer.
+Note: The project uses JMonkey 3's Netbeans based IDE.
+When initially trying to build, you may get exception: java.lang.ClassNotFoundException: org.jglfont.spi.BitmapFontRenderer.
 This is due to a bug in current jmonkey, and you will need to manually add jglfont-core-1.3.jar to the project.

 When working on Archeology3d I hit a long learning curve trying to get some simple things done with NiftyGUI, which is Jmonkey's recommended widget framework.
 So I created this project for other developers who just want to have a simple working example.